42atomys/webhooked/README.md

         values: ['foo', 'bar']
         valueFrom:
           envRef: SECRET_TOKEN

+  # Formatting allows you to apply a custom format to the payload received
+  # before send it to the storage.
+You can use built-in helper function to
+  # format it as you want.
+(Optional)
+  #
+  # Per default the format applied is: "{{ .Payload }}"
+  #
+  # THIS IS AN ADVANCED FEATURE :
+  # Be careful when using this feature, the slightest error in format can
+  # result in DEFFINITIVE loss of the collected data.
+Make sure your template is
+  # correct before applying it in production.
+  formatting:
+    templateString: |
+      {
+        "config": "{{ toJson .Config }}",
+        "metadata": {
+          "specName": "{{ .Spec.Name }}",
+          "deliveryID": "{{ .Request.Header | getHeader "X-Delivery" | default "unknown" }}"
+        },
+        "payload": {{ .Payload }}
+      }

   # Storage allows you to list where you want to store the raw payloads
   # received by webhooked.
 You can add an unlimited number of storages, webhooked
   # will store in **ALL** the listed storages